-The exercise of certain stock options and the vesting of certain restricted stock awards during the three months ended March 31, 2010 and 2009 generated income tax deductions equal to the excess of the fair market value over the exercise price or grant date fair value, as applicable.
+The exercise of certain stock options and the vesting of certain restricted stock awards during the three months ended March 31, 2011 and 2010 generated income tax deductions equal to the excess of the fair market value over the exercise price or grant date fair value, as applicable.
 We will not recognize a deferred tax asset with respect to the excess of tax over book stock compensation deductions until the tax deductions actually reduce our current taxes payable.
 As such, we have not recorded a deferred tax asset in the accompanying financial statements related to the additional net operating losses generated from the windfall tax deductions associated with the exercise of these stock options and the vesting of the restricted stock awards.
 If and when we utilize these net operating losses to reduce income taxes payable, the tax benefit will be recorded as an increase in additional paid-in capital.

-During the three months ended March 31, 2010 and 2009, certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
+During the three months ended March 31, 2010, certain shares related to restricted stock awards vested at times when our stock price was substantially lower than the fair value of those shares at the time of grant.
 As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
 Such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
 However, as described above, we have not yet recognized windfall tax benefits because these tax benefits have not resulted in a reduction of current taxes payable.
-Therefore, the impact of these shortfalls totaling \$179,000 and \$503,000 has been included in income tax expense for the three months ended March 31, 2010 and 2009, respectively.
+Therefore, the impact of these shortfalls totaling \$0.2 million has been included in income tax expense for the three months ended March 31, 2010.
+There is no comparative amount for the three months ended March 31, 2011.
 Looking forward, we expect our income tax provisions for future reporting periods will be impacted by this stock compensation tax deduction shortfall.
 We cannot predict the stock compensation shortfall impact because of dependency upon future market price performance of our stock.

 For uncertain tax positions, we use a more-likely-than not recognition threshold based on the technical merits of the tax position taken.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more likely than not to be realized upon ultimate settlement in the financial statements.
-As of March 31, 2010 and December 31, 2009, we had unrecognized tax benefits of \$1.3 million and \$1.2 million, respectively, on a tax-effected basis.
+As of March 31, 2011 and December 31, 2010, we had unrecognized tax benefits of \$2.4 million, on a tax-effected basis.
 It is our policy to recognize interest and penalties related to income tax matters in income tax expense.
-As of March 31, 2010 and December 31, 2009, the amount of accrued interest and penalties on unrecognized tax benefits was \$525,000 and \$489,000, respectively.
+As of March 31, 2011 and December 31, 2010, the amount of accrued interest and penalties on unrecognized tax benefits was \$0.8 million.
 We or one of our subsidiaries files income tax returns in the U.S. Federal jurisdiction and various states and foreign jurisdictions.
-For income tax returns filed by us, we are no longer subject to U.S. Federal examinations by tax authorities for years before 2005, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.
+For income tax returns filed by us, we are no longer subject to U.S. Federal examinations by tax authorities for years before 2007 or state and local tax examinations by tax authorities for years before 2006, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.